-WhatsApp is one of the most popular messaging apps in the world, with over 1.5 billion users.
-The app makes money through a variety of methods, including subscriptions, in-app purchases, and selling user data.
+WhatsApp Messenger is one of the most popular social media apps in the world, with over 1.5 billion users.
+It is a free instant messaging application.
+However, How does this messaging app make money?
+The answer is simple, it makes money through a variety of methods, including subscriptions, in-app purchases, and selling user data.

-WhatsApp, which was founded in 2009, has expanded to become the world’s most popular communication tool.
-Over 2 billion people use it in over 180 countries across the world.
-Every day, more than 100 billion messages are sent and received on its network.
+WhatsApp, which was founded in 2009, is a free social media app used to send out messages, photos, music, and video.
+Today WhatsApp has over 2 billion users and is spread across over 180 countries around the world.
+Every day, more than 100 billion text messages are sent and received on its network.

 What is WhatsApp and how does it work?